-As a dropshipping supplier, they are responsible for all the customer supports and dealing with returns and refunds.
+As a dropshipping supplier, they are responsible for all the customer support and dealing with returns and refunds.
 You want your supplier to take care of your customers perfectly because otherwise, customers will lose trust in your brands instead of your suppliers.

 You should seriously avoid suppliers that are anything but the above-mentioned.
-As I said before, there are a lot of scams on dropshipping business markets.
+As I said before, there are a lot of scams in dropshipping business markets.
 A good way to ensure a supplier is trustworthy is to call them on the phone or have a face-to-face video meeting on Skype.

 Setup an Online Store

 To begin selling online, you will need a website or a platform to list your products for sale.
-You have three options for starting a dropshipping business and sell online.
+You have three options for starting a dropshipping business and selling online.
 Depending on your product, category, sales velocity, and fulfillment process, you can choose the one that is right for you.